Charlesnorris509/Charlesnorris509/README.md

 💡 Technical Internship Experience: Recently completed a Software Engineering Internship at George Mason University, where I contributed to the Exam Bank Project by building scalable data pipelines and developing a full-stack web application using React.js, Flask, and MySQL.
 As an Amazon NeXT Scholar, I enhanced my coding techniques and problem-solving skills in a real-world tech environment, collaborating with Amazon engineers to tackle complex coding challenges.

 🔧 Open-Source & Academic Contributions: Contributor to Operating System Concepts, where I collaborated with academic mentors to refine foundational systems knowledge.
-Recently contributed to DocsGPT, optimizing Docker deployment, enhancing configuration efficiency, and building custom GitLab integrations to streamline documentation workflows.
+Recently Started contributing to DocsGPT, a LLM Application focusing on changing the developpers relationship with documentation, I started with optimizing Docker deployment, enhancing configuration efficiency, and building custom GitLab integrations to streamline documentation workflows.

 🛡️ Pentesting Skills: Skilled in Linux Bash, PowerShell, and Cisco IOS for secure systems management.
 Hands-on experience with penetration testing tools and methods, ensuring data integrity and enhancing system security for projects.